Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Introduction

 In this study, we present results from a first-of-its-kind, large-domain LES that can resolve scales ranging from \qty{100}{\kilo\meter} down to single meters (Fig.\ref{fig:Tlast}).
 The defining feature of this study is the imposition of a prescribed, time-invariant, and spatially inhomogeneous background velocity field, $\vec{U}$, which represents a canonical mesoscale eddy quadrupole.
 The LES resolves the perturbation velocity field $\vec{u}$ evolving under the influence of this large-scale driver, as governed by the material derivative ${\D }/{\D t}={\p }/{\p t}+\left(\vec{u}+\vec{U}\right)\vec{\cdot \nabla}$.
+In our idealized framework, the mesoscale eddies are prescribed and stationary; therefore, we focus on mesoscale modulation of submesoscale and BLT energetics rather than on evolving mesoscale instabilities.
+Accordingly, the present framework isolates mesoscale modulation of perturbation/front dynamics but does not represent a prognostic, mutually advecting mesoscale eddy population.
 This configuration couples a BLT-resolving LES with a persistent, non-uniform mesoscale field, allowing us to directly investigate the dynamic response of the front to a spatially varying environment.
 To distinguish various components in this multiscale system, we develop and apply a triple flow decomposition to quantitatively isolate the energetics of the large-scale, the submesoscale turbulence, and BLT.
+We test the following hypotheses: (i) mesoscale convergence sharpens fronts and enhances geostrophic shear production of TKE, (ii) mesoscale divergence favors frontal distortion and stronger buoyancy-driven SKE pathways, and (iii) along-front heterogeneity in mesoscale forcing delays or accelerates local MLI growth relative to neighboring sectors.

 By decomposing the flow into its prescribed mesoscale, along-front mean, filtered submesoscale, and BLT components, we quantify the dynamical coupling and kinetic energy budgets across scales.
 We demonstrate that the along-front structure of BLT is profoundly modulated by the mesoscale field, with local turbulent kinetic energy and production rates varying by an order of magnitude in response to heterogeneous background mesoscale and Ekman flow.
 This paper is structured as follows. §\ref{sec:setup} details the LES configuration, and §\ref{sec:decompose} the triple decomposition methodology. §\ref{sec:evolution} and §\ref{sec:results} presents the primary results, focusing on the spatially varying structure of the front, its associated turbulence, and the multiscale energy budgets.
 In §\ref{sec:discussion}, we discuss the implications for vertical transport and submesoscale parameterization and summarize our key conclusions.